ryansafner/classwebtest/README.md

 ```

-2. On `lessons.yaml`, add each individual element for each class as needed, e.g. `slides: "01-slides"`
+2. On `lessons.yaml`, add each individual element for each class as needed, e.g. `thing: "01-thing"`
+3. Place individual `01-thing.Rmd` files into a `thing` folder under `content` to be linked to
+    - The one exception is for Xaringan slides, which need to go under `static` to render properly, see below

 # Hosting Xaringan Slides and Adding to Schedule Page